 Also will try some of the outrigger canoeing - looks like fun!

 Our hotel (the Royal Hawaiian) was the 2nd hotel built on Waikiki, in 1927.
 Here is a picture of it (from the sea) that shows the original hotel, now dwarfed by the additional tower (which is were our room is, on the 16th floor, thus the pretty view).
-It is now surrounded on all side by larger building, but still has one of the nicest piece of the beach.
+It is now surrounded on all sides by larger buildings, but still has one of the nicest pieces of the beach.

-On the bus ride, our guide gave us a quick lesson in the Hawaiian language: it has the same five women’s (A, E, I, O, U) as English or French, but only 5 consonances, which is why to us, all the names and words basically sound the same….
+Dinner was accompanied by traditional music and dance (one of these dancers, I don’t know which one, is a neonatal doctor at the nearby hospital, which was founded by queen Emma).
+On the bus ride, our guide gave us a quick lesson in the Hawaiian language: it has the same five vowels (A, E, I, O, U) as English or French, but only 5 consonants, which is why to us, all the names and words basically sound the same….
 A lot of W, K and H’s, surrounded by a lot of vowels.
 I’ll try to learn a few words more than just “aloha” before we leave…

 No comments: